digshake/CSJavaWUSTL/_sources/Module4-Input-and-Output/assignment.rst

 This assignment will utilize two different APIs:

-* ``ArgsProcessor``: This allows us to read data from a file.
+* ``Scanner``: This allows us to read data from a file.
 We’ll get the type and location of all entities from a file.
-This is slightly different from how we have used ArgsProcessor in the past, as we will not be prompting the user for input values.
+This is slightly different from how we have used Scanner in the past, as we will not be prompting the user for input values.

 * ``StdDraw``: This will allow us to display the location of the zombies and non-zombies as our simulation progresses.

-Using ArgsProcessor to read from a file
+Using Scanner to read from a file
 ---------------------------------------

-* When ArgsProcessor is connected to a file, ``ap.nextDouble()``, will get the next value in the selected file if it’s a double.
+* When Scanner is connected to a file, ``nextDouble()``, will get the next value in the selected file if it’s a double.
 If the next value is not a double, it will ask the user for a double instead.

-* Each time you call ``ap.nextDouble()``, ArgsProcessor will process that value, and the next call to ``ap.nextDouble()`` will return the next double in the file, whether it’s on the same line or the next.
+* Each time you call ``nextDouble()``, Scanner will process that value, and the next call to ``nextDouble()`` will return the next double in the file, whether it’s on the same line or the next.

 * Make sure you use the method that asks for the data type that corresponds to the next value in the file.
-For example, if the next value in the file is a double, make sure to call ``ap.nextDouble()``, not ``ap.nextString()``.
-If a user input popup comes up, you are not calling methods in the right order.
+For example, if the next value in the file is a double, make sure to call ``nextDouble()``, not ``next()``.

 Assignment Requirements
 =====================

 Your work needs to:

 1. Read all the information from the selected file and store it in parallel arrays.
-Use ``ArgsProcessor`` methods as described above.
+Use ``Scanner`` methods as described above.

 2. Display all the elements in the simulation using Sedgewick’s ``StdDraw``.